d-j-e/SNPPar_test/README.md

 These were then combined to get the 'all_ME_counts_by_gene.txt' which has been sorted by number of mutation events per gene.

-The three 'homoplasic_mutation_events' files were then used to map information back on to the 'chr1_node_labelled_nexus.tre' tree using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
+The three 'homoplasic_mutation_events' files were then used to map information back on to the 'chr1_node_labelled_nexus.tre' tree using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) using version 1.4.4.

 ## 10.3 _Mycobacterium tuberculosis_ (data/published_data/Mycobacterium)